taustation-fan/players-guide/taustation.md

 You can carry around what you find, up to a certain mass limit.
-If you carry around too much, you will get a warning that your are encumbered, and lower success rates for tests against the physical stats.
+If you carry around too much, you will get a warning that your are encumbered, and lower success rates for tests against the physical stats, and moving to a different area of the station reduces the physical stats.

 If you don't want to carry around stuff, you can sell it (go to Market -> Vendors and then to your Inventory), store it (go to Market -> Storage,